calvinwoo/knockout-bind-react/README.md

 };
 ```

-See [example.html](https://github.com/calvinwoo/knockout-bind-react/blob/master/example.html) for a more detailed and dynamic usage.
+See [the example page](http://calvinwoo.github.io/knockout-bind-react/) for a more detailed and dynamic usage.